 In homes, offices, factories and schools, the air conditioning and heating industries provide year-round temperature, humidity and air quality control options, improving global standards of living.
-According to the US Bureau of Labor Statistics, employment of heating, air conditioning and refrigeration mechanics and installers is expected to grow 34 percent by the year 2020, which is much faster than the average growth rate for all occupations.
-Rising demand for trained technicians will result in excellent employment opportunities.
+Since this is a recession resistant industry, demand for trained technicians will always result in excellent employment opportunities.

-Students enrolled in the Heating, Ventilation & Air Conditioning Technology program receive hands-on, practical experience in troubleshooting and repairing residential and commercial refrigeration, air conditioning and heating equipment.
+Students enrolled in the Heating, Ventilation, Air Conditioning & Refrigeration Technology program receive hands-on, practical experience in troubleshooting and repairing residential and commercial refrigeration, air conditioning and heating equipment.
 Students are trained on up-to-date technology and equipment to ensure superior knowledge in the HVACR industry.